15 Best LinkedIn CRM Tools for 2026

 - Browser capture + enrichment – Built to turn web/LinkedIn browsing into structured contact records (less copy/paste).

-- Automations + sequences – Follow-ups and task logic so LinkedIn conversations don’t die after the first reply.
+- Automations + sequences – Follow-ups and task logic, so LinkedIn conversations keep moving after the first reply.

 What I like about it

-NetHunt usually lands well with teams that want CRM hygiene, but won’t keep it up if it requires living in yet another tab.
-Inbox-native CRMs tend to win on consistency.
+NetHunt lands well with teams that want CRM hygiene without living in yet another tab.
+Inbox-native CRMs win on consistency.

 Who it’s for